What Does an Equine Photographer Do?

 This job generally requires the ability to do the following tasks:

-- Select and set up the photography equipment to best capture the desired image
+- Select and set up photography equipment to best capture the desired image.

-- Help choose a location for the photo and help pose the horse
+- Choose a location for the photo and pose the horse.

-Equine photography can be particularly challenging when working with foals, yearlings, or any individual horses that are prone to being temperamental.
-The equine facility will usually provide a few assistants to help pose the horse, so the photographer must be comfortable with directing others to get the needed results.
+Equine photography can be particularly challenging when working with foals, yearlings, or temperamental horses.
+The equine facility usually provides a few assistants to help pose the horse, so the photographer must be comfortable directing others to get the needed results.

 Once the photography session ends, the photographer utilizes photo editing computer programs to crop, resize, and enhance the images.